Table of Contents

 Depreciation of fixed assets is done to calculate and include the cost of using fixed assets in the profit and loss statement.
 There are different methods of calculating depreciation – Straight Line Method, Accelerated, Double Declining Balance, and Units of Production Method, Written Down Value method.
 It is mandatory for a corporation to report financial statement with a consistent policy of depreciation and if the policy is changed it has to be reported separately.
 Fixed asset depreciation is a very crucial area also because the net profit shown in the financial statement is quite dependent on the method of depreciation.
 So, for an analyst, it is very important to consider this point.
 In addition to that, management of the company should understand the purpose of charging depreciation.
 It is to retain a part of the profit of the company so that when the replacement of fixed assets is required, the company can have sufficient funds to replace it.
 Depreciation should not be charged just to complete a formality.
 Since the objective is to avail sufficient funds to replace the asset at end of its useful life, it is important to consider the inflation factor also and thereby make an additional provision for the same.
 Selection of method of depreciation is also very important.

 Fixed asset turnover ratio is a financial metric to understand how many times the revenue is earned relative to its investment in fixed assets.

-Fixed Assets Turnover Formula = Net Revenues / Net Fixed Assets
+Fixed Assets Turnover Formula = Net Revenues / Average Net Fixed Assets